M&M Candy Mascots Are Latest Victims Of Cancel Culture. For Real. - NewsBreak

 This all follows Mars’ decision to campaign an all-female package for the 80-year-old candy brand.
 The limited-time offer was simply supposed to be a celebration for women, but not everyone sees it that way.

 Get Breaking News & Exclusive Contest in Your Inbox:Thank you for subscribing!
-Please be sure to open and click your first newsletter so we can confirm your subscription.
 Email

 Following an attack from conservative talking heads like FOX’s Tucker Carlson, Mars now claims that the ‘spokescandies’ are on an “indefinite pause”.